ucsb/campus-cloud-docs/docs/bestpractices/firststeps.md

     You will use the "Manage Group Tags" tool available at [im.ucsb.edu](https://im.ucsb.edu) to add and remove members from the above groups.
 Please note, you must Log in first to access the tool.

+    Be sure to select one of the supported Campus Cloud Regions, *US-West-2 (Oregon) or US-West-1 (N.Virginia).
+We recommend starting in US-West-2.*

 2. **Verify your Billing Alert**

     When you created your Purchase Order through [Gateway](https://gateway.procurement.ucsb.edu), you provided a budget and duration for your account.
 The Campus Cloud team has configured your account for a billing alert based on your provided budget and estimated monthly spend.
 If your monthly bill is forecasted to go over your budget you will get a notification.
 Please verify that you have an email address subscribed to the configured billing alert.